 As noted above initiatives are being taken at both state and federal levels, which aim to facilitate greater information sharing between agencies about family violence.
 These reforms are partly in response to recommendations made in several reports and inquiries, including the Australian and NSW Law Reform Commissions' report on Family Violence.
-Similar recommendations have been made in the recent Domestic violence in Australia federal report.
+Similar recommendations have been made in the Domestic Violence in Australia federal report; the COAG Advisory Panel on Reducing Violence Against Women and Their Children Final Report and the Royal Commission into Family Violence in Victoria.
+Similar Panel Panel

-However some of the steps towards increased information sharing, particularly without consent, are contentious, and practitioners are faced with a dilemma about how to respect privacy laws and confidentiality, while also supporting collaborative, safety-focused case-management.
+However some of the steps towards increased information sharing, particularly without consent, are contentious, and practitioners are faced with a dilemma about how to respect privacy laws and confidentiality, while also supporting collaborative, safety-focused casemanagement.64